TrellixVulnTeam/SI507_final_project_QNPO/readme.md

 The data is visuallized using matplotlib.pyplot.
 Expect to see a bar graph representing umich jobs and indeed jobs.

+Test suite focuses on making sure functions and Classes do its job.

 ### Sources
 https://www.indeed.com/

 http://careers.umich.edu/

-Database coding borrowed heavily from pgexample_multiplerows_byname.py, from lecture https://pythonspot.com/en/matplotlib-bar-chart/
+Database coding borrowed heavily from pgexample_multiplerows_byname.py, from lecture

+https://pythonspot.com/en/matplotlib-bar-chart/